ForestAdmin/documentation/reference-guide/integrations/dwolla/display-dwolla-funding-sources.md

 # Display Dwolla funding sources

-## 1. Define the smart collection <a href="#requirements" id="requirements"></a>
+## 1. Define the smart collection

 Filterable fields are flagged using `isFilterable: true`.
-You will need to enable this option using the collection settings in the [Layout Editor](https://docs.forestadmin.com/documentation/reference-guide/views/using-the-layout-editor-mode).&#x20;
+You will need to enable this option using the collection settings in the [Layout Editor](https://docs.forestadmin.com/user-guide/getting-started/master-your-ui/using-the-layout-editor-mode).&#x20;

 Funding Sources have the  `onlyForRelationships` enabled: it means that these 2 collections are only accessible via the Dwolla customer relationships.